dgoldman0/gopherAI/README.md

 - **Discoverability**: Gopher+NLP empowers AI systems to efficiently navigate and interact with data sources, leveraging the human-readable directories and item descriptions of Gopher+.

+- **Advanced Inquiry**: Gopher always had the option of search tools.
+With natural language processing, instead of just a simple search, the official server implementation includes a natural language inquiry system that allows for natural language questions to be answered regarding the information available.

 - **Ease of Use**: Gopher+NLP simplifies AI-data interactions by providing a text-based medium that aligns with the inherent strengths of AI language models, enabling them to focus on data analysis and response generation.

 - **Uniformity**: Gopher+NLP ensures consistent request and response structures, allowing seamless communication with various services without the need to handle service-specific requirements.